Aotokitsuruya

 6end

-Another way is to use Attribute API to support it, but we have to exactly define each attribute in our form object.
+Another way is to use Attribute API to support it, but you have to exactly define each attribute in the form object.

 1class BaseForm